logos-innovation-lab/org-docs/Logos Lab (LL)- A collaboration with Logos DAO.md

 ### Initial roadmap
 What we plan working on in what order:
-- **Boardwalk**: Decentralized marketplaces with built-in reputation
+- **Marketplace**: Decentralized marketplaces with built-in reputation
 - **Tasks**: A UX designed specifically for individuals to earn by providing services for their communities.
 - **Social**: experiments with social media
 - **Shops**: Retail in a decentralized world, SilkRoad 4eVER